MartinRB45534/map-editor-helper/readme.md

 # Map editor helper !

-The map editor helper provides an easy way to edit maps and save them in a format compatible with the polymod map editor.
+The map editor helper provides an easy way to edit maps and save them in a format compatible with the polymod map loader.

 ## Usage